The Leaning Tower of Pisa close-up showing its white marble columns, Tuscany

 The Campo dei Miracoli is a large green lawn on the northern edge of the old city containing four extraordinary Romanesque buildings built in white marble between the 11th and 14th centuries.

 The Cathedral (Duomo) — One of the finest Romanesque buildings in Italy.
 The pulpit by Giovanni Pisano is exceptional.
-Entry is included in the Campo dei Miracoli ticket.
+Entry is free but requires a ticket (available at the ticket office or online).
+Open daily; hours vary seasonally.

 Beyond the Campo